flopezag/fiware-management-scripts/README.md

     --generate_oauth2_token
 ```

-More more details, take a look to the [README](./Common/README.md) content.
+More details, take a look to the [README](./Common/README.md) content.

 ## License